All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Effects on the Pancreas

 Tirzepatide works by activating receptors on pancreatic cells.
-While its primary effect is to help your pancreas release insulin more effectively, there is a theoretical concern that chronic stimulation could sometimes irritate the pancreas.
-However, the clinical evidence does not support this as a significant real-world risk.
+While its primary effect is to help your pancreas release insulin more effectively, there's a theoretical concern that chronic stimulation could sometimes irritate the pancreas.
+But the clinical evidence doesn't support this as a significant real-world risk.

-Knowing the symptoms of pancreatitis is the most important thing you can do to protect yourself.
+Knowing the symptoms of pancreatitis is the most important thing you can do to protect yourself while on Mounjaro or Zepbound.
 If caught early, pancreatitis is treatable and most people recover fully.

 Key Warning Signs